Blank Page Blues

 This absolute assertion of privacy is fundamental.
 If you do nothing else, do that.

-’s “How to keep a writer’s notebook”
+- Courtesy of The Clearing by Katherine May’s “How to keep a writer’s notebook”

 This is for anyone sitting down with their first notebook, journal, or Google doc.